thecdil/ds-camp-2025/pages/about.md

 ### On local

-Get set up:
+Try it on your local machine:

-- [Git clone](https://collectionbuilder.github.io/cb-docs/docs/repository/clone/) (GitHub Desktop or VS Code)
+- [Git clone](https://collectionbuilder.github.io/cb-docs/docs/repository/clone/) (using VS Code, can also use GitHub Desktop or terminal)
-- Open with VS Code
+- Open with VS Code (check settings and extensions)
-- Open Terminal in VS Code
+- Open Terminal in VS Code (check terminal set up on windows)
 - `bundle install`
 - `bundle exec jekyll s`
 - Ctrl + C